ibm-cloud-docs/account/iam-account_management.md

 ### Partner Center - Sell
 {: #prod-lifecycle-account-management}

-You can give users access to onboard, validate, and publish software.
+You can give users access to onboard, validate, and publish products.

 | Roles         | Actions                                                                                                             |
 |---------------|---------------------------------------------------------------------------------------------------------------------|